rapyuta-robotics/alica/supplementary/alica_ros1/alica_ros_turtlesim/README.md

 3. Repeat step 1. and create a role with the name `Turtle`.
 Select `RoleSet` as your Role Set.
 4. Go to the tab `Task Priorities`, click on `Apply Task Priority`.
 Select the task `Follower` and set the priority to 0.1.

+### 6.5 Complete Master plan

+Now that simulation plan is complete, complete the master plan as per the screenshot at the beginning

 ## 7. Logic